Jen1618/Mean_Stack_Project/README.md

 # Mean_Stack_Project

-Still have some issues with the backend but currently working on finishing the frontend first.
+The last step is to host on Heroku.

+While hosting on your localhost you have to run the backend and frontend at the same time.
+And the localhost is set to "http://localhost:4200/"